 Breast milk can easily be digested

-Another benefit of breast milk is that babies can easily digest it.
+Another one of the breastfeeding benefits for preterm babies is that babies can easily digest it.
 In fact, even preterm babies can readily digest breast milk.

 One problem with formula milk is that it can sometimes cause allergic reactions, or even stomach infections.
 This can also put a lot of stress on a newborn’s kidneys, and can cause vomiting and/or diarrhea.